JonathanMEdwards/subtext10/doc/language.md

   }
 }
 ```
-The code is defined to input from the series template, and in each iteration that input item will be set from a successive item of the series.
+The code is defined to input from the series template, and in each iteration that input item will become a successive item of the series.

 A `find-last?` does the same thing as `find?` except that it scans the table backwards.
 A `find-only?` succeeds if there is exactly one match, and rejects if there are none or more than one.
 A useful special case is `series sole?()`, resulting in the single item of the series, rejecting if the series has 0 or multiple items.
 Another is `find-unique?{...}` that finds all matches and rejects if there are none or they are not all equal.